Introduction

 Send the Supplier to the registration workflow

-Send the supplier to the registration workflow using the Create a job endpoint.
+With the API: Send the supplier to the registration workflow using the Create a job endpoint.
 Use:

-• The Supplier Registration workflow ID from the Setup section
+• The Supplier Registration Workflow ID from the Setup section

 Issue an Invoice